alexciesielski/awork-challenge-develop/COMMENTS.md

 What I tend to do with Signals is try and start capturing their benefit of the (promised) improved performance due to the change in ChangeDetection, which is supposed to be more performant when using Signals in templates, which is why you're not going to see the AsyncPipe in this project.

-So what you coul say is I stick from the start with RXJS until the final output to the template, which is when Signals with their future performance boost promises come in.
+So what you could say is I stick from the start with RXJS until the final output to the template, which is when Signals with their future performance boost promises come in.

+- Added prettier for autoformatting

 ## Code